Ultimate Walt Disney World Planning Guide (2024 & 2025)

 • Teppan Edo, Japan Pavilion at World Showcase, Epcot – Guests are seated around the teppanyaki grills as skilled chefs prepare your meal in front of you.

-• The Boathouse Restaurant, The Landing, Disney Springs – Upscale waterfront dining experience featuring steaks and seafood, Amphicar tours, Italian water
+• The Boathouse Restaurant, The Landing, Disney Springs – Upscale waterfront dining experience featuring steaks and seafood, Amphicar tours, and live music.

 • Via Napoli, Italy Pavilion at World Showcase, Epcot – Amazing pizza!
 Need we say more?